vikingnope/C-Project/README.md

 ### Question 2A
 In CLion reload the CMake project, then select `Question_2A` in the configurations tab at the top right and run the program.

-#### NOTE: In `Question_2A` the program is designed to take both user-defined sets and pre-defined sets.
-To use the pre-defined sets, just select number 2 in the menu.

 ### Question 2B
 In CLion reload the CMake project, then select `Question_2B` in the configurations tab at the top right and run the program.